JEM Design Audio Home

 Problem: The sound level is very low

-Problem: poor stereo imaging
+Problem: poor or reduced stereo imaging